baadams/baadams.github.io/_pages/index.md

 I am a mut from the US, born into a working class family.
 I am an immigrant citizen of nowhere who goes where the good ideas take me.
 Academia can be a pretty inhospitable place for many, but we can work to change that.
 If that resonantes with you and you want to do some tectonic gemorphology, let me know.

 # Updates and News
+### August 2020
 Odysseas publishes his first paper on unsupervised detection of river networks from snythetic aperature radar (SAR) data using computer vision.
-Check it out here: [IEEE Transactioons on Geoscience and Remote Sensing](http://github.com)
+Check it out here: [IEEE Transactioons on Geoscience and Remote Sensing](https://bit.ly/30MT145)